ralberth/quizshow/README.md

 1. Showcase features of AppSync, like subscriptions: read appsync docs, decide which can be shown here
 1. Websockets and AppSync subscribe
 1. All based on creating/logging-in as a user.
 If lose admin connection, just launch browser/phone, login, and it shows the other games you created that are still running.
 Connect to one and control it.
-1. Handle offline automatically via appsync
+1. Handle offline automatically via appsync + Apollo client
 1. Conflict resolution?
-1. Security: only the owner of a quiz show can see the answer field.
 1. How can this call more than one data source to demonstrate field-level different sources?

+## Security

+The below refer to (at least) the server forcing behavior, such as erroring out requests from a client that isn't following the UI rules.

+1. Rate-limit everyone
+1. Quizzes can be closed/opened: a closed quiz can't be joined.
+Only Emcee can open a Quiz they own.
+1. Can't nominate anyone other than yourself
+1. Can't buzz in until a question is in 'open' state
+1. Can't view answers ever unless you're the emcee of a game
+1. Emcee can forcibly ban a player from a game or the entire server

 ## Way in the future